 The primary change is that we are designing assignments for our year 7 to 10 students that teach subjects in "related groups" rather than isolated as "silos of knowledge".
 This is because our experience shows that students can struggle to transfer skills and knowledge from one subject to the next.
 This allows specialist teachers to work together and relate their material so that the students understand the linkages across curriculum learning areas.

 Year 7 and 8 will carry on with their existing programme while extending their already partly integrated assignments.
-All year 9 and 10 students will do 16 integrated assignments per year that cover all subjects instead of picking 7 subjects as they do now.
+All year 9 and 10 students will do 8 integrated assignments per year that cover all subjects instead of picking 7 subjects as they do now.
+Each unit is 18 weeks long and focuses on the links within 3 subjects.
 During each assignment, they will have a specialist teacher for each of the 3 traditional subjects being studied (e.g. only Maths teachers will teach Maths).